ginnyintifa/PTMscape/README.md

 ## 7.Description of output files.

 The user can ignore all the `.Rds` files produced by the functions as they are used internally by the functions in this package.
-After the function finishes the runing process, the following `.tsv` files should be examined:
+After the function finishes the running process, the following `.tsv` files should be examined:

 **output_label_mapped_df.tsv** contains the predicted score for each modifiable site in proteins given.